deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 * (-) Not many pretrained models
 * (-) Computational graph is pure Python, so slow

-### <a name="theano">Theano, PyLearn2 and Ecosystem</a>
+### <a name="theano">Theano and Ecosystem</a>

 Most academic researchers in the field of deep learning rely on [**Theano**](http://deeplearning.net/software/theano/), the grand-daddy of deep-learning frameworks, which is written in Python.
-Pylearn2 is a machine-learning library, while Theano is a library that handles multidimensional arrays, like Numpy.
-Both are powerful tools widely used for research purposes and serving the large Python community.
-They are well suited to data exploration and explicitly state that they are intended for research.
+Theano is a library that handles multidimensional arrays, like Numpy.
+Used with other libs, it is well suited to data exploration and intended for research.

-Pylearn2 is a normal (non-distributed) framework that includes everything necessary to conduct experiments with multilayer Perceptrons, [restricted Boltzmann machines](../restrictedboltzmannmachine.html), Stacked Denoising Autoencoders and [Convolutional nets](../convolutionalnets.html).
-We recommend it for precisely those use cases.

 Numerous open-source deep-libraries have been built on top of Theano, including [Keras](https://github.com/fchollet/keras),  [Lasagne](https://lasagne.readthedocs.org/en/latest/) and [Blocks](https://github.com/mila-udem/blocks).
 These libs attempt to layer an easier to use API on top of Theano's occasionally non-intuitive interface.
+(As of March 2016, another Theano-related library, [Pylearn2, appears to be dead](https://github.com/lisa-lab/pylearn2).)

 In contrast, Deeplearning4j intends to be the equivalent of Scikit-learn in the deep-learning space.
 It aims to automate as many knobs as possible in a scalable fashion on parallel GPUs or CPUs, integrating as needed with Hadoop and [Spark](../spark.html).